SebVentures/data-brewery-doc/reference/stores/databases.rst

                              password.
 If there is a sshUser
                              but no sshPassword DataFactory will
-                             try to use its ssh private key sshPrivateKeyLocation        Location of the private key file sshPrivateKeyFilePassphrase  Optional passphrase for the private key extendedConnectionParameters Connection parameters to add to defaults ones
+                             try to use its ssh private key sshHost                      (optionnal) If specified, the SSH tunnel host If sshUser is set but not sshHost, host will be the sshHost and it will connect to localhost sshPrivateKeyLocation        Location of the private key file sshPrivateKeyFilePassphrase  Optional passphrase for the private key extendedConnectionParameters Connection parameters to add to defaults ones